Allaman/knowledge.rootknecht.net/pages/01.home/my-laptop-setup/item.md

 1. Use a launcher application to start applications fast
 1. Use less bloated applications to reduce GUI elements and focus on content
 1. Use a drop down Terminal like [Yakuake](https://kde.org/applications/system/org.kde.yakuake) for quick terminal tasks without modifying your current desktop
+1. Let the WM handle the window management ;)

 [^1]: I am not sponsored by any company in this article